“I can’t believe they won’t eat that now.”

 Some of the characteristics of foods can make children wary i.e. the strong smells, bitter tastes of vegetables and meat, or the look of foods.
 Being wary of new foods is a survival instinct.
 It’s good that our kids are a bit cautious.

 It’s thought by experts that toddlers at this age become a bit fussier because they’re starting to walk and spend time away from their parents.
-This means back in the day when they were foraging for foods, they became more likely to pick and eat something poisonous as they spent time away from mum.
+In the past, when toddlers were foraging for foods, they were more likely to eat something poisonous when they were not with their mother.

 The extra sensitivity of taste buds and caution were important for survival.